So you have your business web site now and need to list your business on Google. To boost your search engine recognition, the best practices are:

 - Reviews from customers

 Get higher rankings when you have a business listing and it is verified through Google.

 Coffee Web Design can help you with your Google business listing.
 We only charge $25 to do this.
 You must be at a be at the business phone number to complete verification.
 If you do not have a business phone number, no problem, here are other ways to verify, but it will take more time.
 You can schedule an appointment to come by our office located in East Flat Rock, near Hendersonville, NC.

 If you have not already had Google crawl your site, we can consult to make sure you have the tools needed for Google to crawl your site.
 Once you do, then we can submit this to Google to crawl your site and then list it on Google business.
 This would be at our hourly rate of $45.

 Let’s start in 2020 with your business listed on Google!
 Contact us!

 Many people are using MailChimp® as their preference of newsletter tools for sharing content with their audience.
 MailChimp® not only has a friendly user interface but it also has the ability to manage and generate code to put on your website so that others can subscribe to your news.

-Here are easy step by step instructions on how to generate that code in MailChimp to embed this on your web site for subscribers.
+Here are easy step by step instructions on how to generate the code in MailChimp to embed this on your web site for newsletter subscribers.